 - Also, the distance between our ideal self and our actual self will always be greater than the distance between our ought self and our actual self.
 We often set unattainable aspirations for ourselves, like overcoming shyness to become a famous actor, or overcoming a lifelong hatred of exercise to become a marathon runner.
 And even when we achieve more realistic expectations, the authors write, "[we] often develop new ones that are harder to meet."

 Not everybody experiences regret in the same way, and some of that may come down to how our individual brains respond to regretful experiences.
 Researchers have conducted several neuroimaging studies to identify the areas of the brain responsible for producing feelings of regret and the top contender is a region called the lateral orbitofrontal cortex.

-Hamdi Eryilmaz, a psychology professor at Harvard Medical School, ran some of these neuroimaging studies, which use fMRI machines to scan people's brain activity as they play gambling exercises designed to induce feelings of regret.
+Hamdi Eryilmaz, an instructor in psychiatry at Harvard Medical School, ran some of these neuroimaging studies, which use fMRI machines to scan people's brain activity as they play gambling exercises designed to induce feelings of regret.
 He says that the lateral orbitofrontal cortex lights up with elevated activity when people feel regret, and that the effect is stronger and longer-lasting in people who self-report a tendency to "ruminate" or overthink past decisions.